ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 ..
 Important:: OpenFlow capabilities are only available on the Skylake nodes.
 These are the only nodes that are attached to the Corsa DP2000 series switches.

 Specifying an OpenFlow controller for your private network is just a special case of creating a private network.
 Before proceeding you should become familiar with using regular private VLANs on Chameleon and be able to create your own private VLANs.
 Background information can be found in the document covering Reconfigurable Networking.

 Alert: Currently it is not possible to specify an OpenFlow controller using the Horizon portal.
 However, OpenFlow networks with tenant owned controllers can be created using Heat templates which integrate the instructions below.

 Using the CLI, an external OpenFlow controller (IP and port) can be specified on the command line using the "--description" field as shown below.
 Creating the subnet and router is the same as any other Chameleon network.

-..
-Important:: For now, the OpenFlow functionality at UC is restricted to ExoGENI stitchable VLANs only.
-OpenFlow is available for all VLANs at the TACC site.

 .. code-block:: bash